 During the surgery, part of your large intestine (colon) will be removed.
-Your rectum and anus will also be taken out.
-This means you will need a new place for stool to leave your body.
+Your rectum (bottom section of your colon) and anus will also be taken out.
+This means you will need a new place for stool (poop) to leave your body.

-The end of the remaining large intestine will be brought outside on your abdomen (belly).
+The end of your remaining large intestine will be brought to the outside of your abdomen (belly).
 This creates a colostomy, which is a new place for stool to leave your body.
 The opening itself is called a stoma.
-A pouch will cover the stoma to collect stool.
-You will be taught how to care for the stoma as you recover.
-You will also get another resource that answers questions you may have about living with a colostomy.
+A pouch will cover the stoma to collect your stool.
+Your healthcare team will teach you how to care for the stoma as you recover.
+Read the resource Caring for Your Ileostomy or Colostomy for more information about living with a colostomy.

 Your gynecologic system includes your ovaries, fallopian tubes, uterus, and vagina (see Figure 2).

-During your surgery your ovaries, fallopian tubes, and uterus will be removed.
-This means that you will not be able to have children.
+During your surgery, your ovaries, fallopian tubes, and uterus will be removed.
+This means that you won’t be able to have children.
+If you would like more information about fertility (ability to get pregnant) options and your cancer treatment, read the resource Fertility Preservation: Options for Women Who Are Starting Cancer Treatment.
 All or part of your vagina may also be removed.
-Your doctor will discuss this with you if it is necessary.
+Your doctor will discuss this with you if it’s necessary.

 For some people, the vagina can be reconstructed.
 Ask your doctor if this is an option for you.
 If this is an option, you will meet with a plastic surgeon to discuss this surgery.
 The reconstruction would be done at the end of your surgery.
 Your plastic surgeon will create a new vaginal canal from the muscles and skin of other areas of your body.
 Your nurse will tell you about the care of your new vagina.
-If you do not want reconstruction of your vagina, the area can be closed or covered with a flap of skin.
+If you don’t want your vagina reconstructed, the area can be closed or covered with a flap of skin.

-If your vagina is not removed, you should be able to have vaginal intercourse.
-If you have reconstruction, you should be able to resume intercourse when the area heals.
-If you do not have reconstruction, remember that sex can include other forms of intimacy.
-Ask if your clitoris will be removed and how much feeling you will still have in your vaginal area.
+If your vagina isn’t removed, you should be able to have vaginal intercourse (sex).
+If you have reconstruction, you should be able to have intercourse again when the area heals.
+If you don’t have vaginal reconstruction, remember that sex can include other forms of intimacy.
+Ask your doctor if your clitoris will be removed and how much feeling you will still have in your vaginal area.

-It may help for you to write down questions as you think of them.
+It may be helpful for you to write down questions as you think of them.
 Take your list with you when you have appointments.
 You may also be able to speak with someone who has had the surgery.
-Your social worker may be able to arrange this.Back to top
+Your social worker can help plan this for you.Back to top

 Before Your Surgery